fanzhang-code/orderServiceFan/README.md

 **To see README for homework 2, please check README-HW2.md**

 Migrated OrderService in HW2 to use Postgres.
-AWS Deployment Config saved in /deployment

 Local: Docker Compose (API + Postgres Container)